kaitlynnbeston1/Uno-Capstone-Coding-Project/proposal.md

 # CS30 Final Project Proposal

 For my project, I have decided to create an Uno game.
+It will be completely accessible to both blind and sighted players alike, since it will be composed of HTML elements and have a partial, if not a full UI.
 This project will be completed individually.

 ## Must-have features